Serviswap/.github/profile/README.md

 # Serviswap

-## What is Serviswap?
-Serviswap is a decentralized anchor of trust for the exchange of local goods and services.
+A decentralized anchor of trust for the exchange of local goods and services.